Need an Energy Boost?

 - Autoimmune disease

 If this sounds like you, it may be due to a B vitamin deficiency.
-Schedule a consult with Dr. Disharoon today to see if you are an ideal candidate for vitamin B injections.
+Schedule a consult with Dr. Patti Mullen today to see if you are an ideal candidate for vitamin B injections.

 Further info on B vitamins: